Dynamical irreversibility and local decoherence in quantum many-body chaos

-Finally, the results for the XXZ model with a local defect reveal a second fundamental limitation of local dynamical probes when contrasted with spectral statistics of the full chain. \Fref{fig:cj:purity:xxz} shows intensity maps of $\mlsr$, $\statep$, and $\choip$ as functions of the anisotropy $J_{xy}/J_z$ and defect strength $\varepsilon/J_z$.
-The spectral benchmark $\mlsr$ [Fig.~\ref{fig:cj:purity:xxz}(a)] is computed for $L=18$ in the $N_{\uparrow}=7$ sector (dimension 31,824), with the defect placed at site $d=9$.
-The dynamical probes [Figs.~\ref{fig:cj:purity:xxz}(b,c)] are obtained for $L=7$ with the defect at site $d=3$.
+Finally, the results for the \textit{XXZ} model with a local defect reveal a second fundamental limitation of the single-spin dynamical probes when contrasted with spectral statistics of the full chain.
+Figure~\ref{fig:cj:purity:xxz} shows intensity maps of $\mlsr$, $\statep$, and $\choip$ as functions of the anisotropy $J_{xy}/J_z$ and defect strength $\varepsilon/J_z$.
+The spectral benchmark $\mlsr$ [Fig.~\ref{fig:cj:purity:xxz}(a)] is computed for $L=18$ in the $N_{\uparrow}=7$ sector (dimension 31824), with the defect placed at site $d=9$.
+The dynamical probes [Figs.~\ref{fig:cj:purity:xxz}(b) and \ref{fig:cj:purity:xxz}(c)] are obtained for $L=7$ with the defect at site $d=3$.
 In both cases, the defect lies in the bulk but away from the reflection axis, ensuring explicit parity breaking.
 This placement avoids accidental residual symmetries and makes the intensity maps qualitatively comparable despite the different system sizes.

 The most prominent discrepancy appears in the region $J_{xy}/J_z > 1$ with a vanishing defect $\varepsilon \to 0$.
-Here the model approaches the clean XXZ chain and is integrable, a fact captured by $\mlsr$, which saturates at the Poisson value.
+Here the model approaches the clean \textit{XXZ} chain and is integrable, a fact captured by $\mlsr$, which saturates at the Poisson value.
 In sharp contrast, both dynamical probes yield low values that are indistinguishable from the chaotic regime.
-This constitutes a spurious signature of GOE statistics: strong interactions lead to fast local relaxation of the probe, overwhelming the global integrable structure and producing a false positive for chaos.
+This constitutes a spurious signature of GOE statistics: strong interactions lead to fast single-spin relaxation of the probe, overwhelming the global integrable structure and producing a false positive for chaos.

 A second, more subtle discrepancy mirrors the behavior observed in the mixed-field Ising model.
 For $J_{xy}/J_z \lesssim 1$, the spectral indicator $\mlsr$ exhibits a sharp transition toward regular behavior as $J_{xy}$ decreases.
 The dynamical probes, however, respond through a smooth gradient: as $J_{xy} \to 0$, the flip-flop term responsible for spin transport vanishes and the probe dynamics crosses over continuously to an Ising-type dephasing channel.
-Thus, while spectral statistics detect the abrupt breakdown of GOE correlations, the local probes remain sensitive to the gradual suppression of transport rather than the transition to the integrable limit.
+Thus, while spectral statistics detect the abrupt breakdown of GOE correlations, the single-spin probes remain sensitive to the gradual suppression of transport rather than the transition to the integrable limit.